YasmineAbedour/DetectionTrackingMRL/README.md

 ## Circle detection in pictures (detect_circles.jl)

+The detect_circles.jl script allows to detect circular shapes on an input image.

-First, we load the image and convert it to grayscale.
+First, the image is loaded and converted to grayscale.
-Applying a [Gaussian filter](https://en.wikipedia.org/wiki/Gaussian_filter) on it helps with the detection that is done in the next part of the code.
+Applying a [Gaussian filter](https://en.wikipedia.org/wiki/Gaussian_filter) on it helps with the upcoming detection.

 ```julia
 img = Gray.(load("C:\\Users\\Yasmine\\SANDBOX\\git files\\pontedera\\images_semaine1\\gaia1.jpg"));
 img = imfilter(img, Kernel.gaussian(3));
 ```
 [Canny edge detection algorithm](https://en.wikipedia.org/wiki/Canny_edge_detector) is applied on the blurred picture.
-The spatial-scale can be tuned to reduce the noise on the resultant image "img_edges".
+The spatial_scale can be tuned to reduce the noise on the resultant image "img_edges".

 ```Julia
 img_edges = detect_edges(img, Canny(spatial_scale = 3))